n3dst4/gumshoe-fvtt/README.md

 * Spend pool points!
 * Roll general ability tests!
 * Refresh an individual ability or refresh all your pools at once!
-* Built-in support for:
+* Built-in support for several systems:
-  * Trail of Cthulhu!
+  * "Path" of Cthulhu
-  * Night's Black Agents!
+  * "Nice" Black Agents
-  * Ashen Stars!
+  * "Pallid" Stars
-  * Fear Itself!
+  * "Nothing to Fear"
   * More coming soon!
-* Fully extensible to support basically any GUMSHOE-compatible game!
+* Fully extensible to support any GUMSHOE-compatible game
 * Party tracker (aka investigator matrix)
 * Visual themes for character sheets based on the built-in systems.
 * A high-contrast, (hopefully) accessibility-enhanced theme.